EMPAT94/empat94.github.io/_gs/tutorial.md

 ···

 I got back in the fight again, after we all had another break to recover.
 I noticed that my spells were taking about 10 less mana.
-With the increased mana pool, I could now cast 3 successive incendios and still have some mana left.
+With the increased mana pool, I could now cast 3 successive Incendios and still have some mana left.
 Neat!

 Another few hours went by in a flash.
 Fight, recover, repeat.
 The rest of the merry band had leveled up as well.
 Despite that, we didn't change our strategy.
 It was working, and it was working *well*.

 While the cheer brought by our level-ups kept our stress at bay for a bit, it could only hold for so long.
 I was wondering how far we would make it when Julie sighted the exit.
 'Good eyes on you, Miss Archer.
-Wait, does she have a skill that lets her see far away or something?'
+Wait, does she have a Skill that lets her see far away or something?'
 I pondered as I tried to make out the exit myself.

 I saw it.
 Another damn bridge.
 Well, at least this one was wider than the makeshift ledge the last one was.
 I was puzzled as to why it was called a Dungeon when there were no stairs going up and down anywhere.

 We eventually made our way there.
-Not only were all of us level 1s, but some of us were also halfway to level 2 - myself included.
+Not only were all of us level 1, but some of us were also halfway to level 2 - myself included.
 The field was mostly clear of slimes, a few still meandering at the edges.
 While the ground seemed psychedelic with color nearer to us, further on, it was returning to its natural color.
 It was a brown blur back where we had started from.
 We gazed at the ground where we had spent however many hours fighting magical ooze of fantasy, then turned our back on the field that granted us our first level up.

 ## Chapter 7 - Settling down